amirmasoudabdol/Bilbo/docs/research-workflow.md

 # Research Workflow

-After [introducing](flow.md) general steps of conducting a research, in this section, we will get into the details of Decision Strategy and Research Workflow.
+After [introducing](flow.md) general steps of conducting research, in this section, we will get into the details of Decision Strategy and Research Workflow.

 Figure 1 combines all the previously discussed processes and flowcharts of the [Execution Flow](flow.md), and gives an overview of the entire research workflow.
 The diagram can be separated into two main processes, *Main Research Line* and *Hacking Workflow*.
 Additionally, there are several *Selection→Decision* sequences spread throughout the flowchart (highlighted in red) that helps Researcher to navigate between stages, and make certain decisions.